shinokada/abi/README.md

 ### Clone/Download

-Clone or download this repo and make a symlink to your bin directory.
+If you prefer clone/download, you clone/download this repo and make a symlink to your bin directory.
+Your bin directory needs to be in your PATH variable in your terminal configuration file, such as `~/.zshrc`.

 ```sh
 ln -sf ~/path/to/abi ~/bin/abi